-Non-resident or option enrollment students may ride the buses, if their transport does not interfere with the efficient and economical operation of the transportation schedule, but they may be charged a reasonable fee to be established by the board of education.
+Non-resident or option enrollment students may ride the buses, but they will be charged a fee to be established by the board of education.
 The Superintendent will schedule bus routes, and questions concerning them should be directed to that office.
-The superintendent, in consultation with the transportation director, will make the final determination regarding whether or not the transport of non-resident or option enrollment students is feasible for the school district.
+Should non-resident or option enrollment students be transported by the bus?